akuity/argocd-mcp/README.md

 pnpm install
 ```

-3. Copy the `.env.example` and create a `.env` file in the root directory with your ArgoCD configuration:
+3. Create a `.env` file in the root directory with your ArgoCD configuration:
 ```env
 # Uncomment to disable SSL verification (not recommended for production)
 # NODE_TLS_REJECT_UNAUTHORIZED=0